 5. N2 SM messages are exchanged between SMF and UE.
 In this step, UE receives QoS rule(s) with the extended Packet Filters for uplink traffic filtering.

-For DL traffic, UPF performs traffic filtering with the received N4 rule(s), the DL packets are classified based on the IP/UDP/N6 tunnel header and the extended Packet Filters in the N4 rule(s).
+For DL traffic, UPF performs traffic filtering with the received N4 rule(s), the DL packets are classified based on the IP/UDP/ upper layer header /N6 tunnel header and the extended Packet Filters in the N4 rule(s).

 For UL traffic, UE performs traffic filtering with the received QoS rule(s).
 UE evaluates UL packets based on the IP/UDP/upper layer header against the extended Packet Filter Set in a QoS rule.
 UE can get the stream info from its upper layer by its implementation.